Moduli of abelian covers of elliptic curves

-Geometrically, $ev_j$ of a $G$-cover gives $(H_j,\psi_j)$ where $H_j$ is the stabilizer of the action of $G$ on any of the fibers over $x_j$ (a cyclic group by Cartan's lemma), and $\psi_j$ is the character of the induced action of $H_j$ on the cotangent space on any of the fibers over $x_j$.
+Geometrically, $ev_j$ of a $G$-cover is $(H_j,\psi_j)$, where $H_j$ is the stabilizer of the action of $G$ on any of the fibers over $x_j$ (a cyclic group), and $\psi_j$ is the character of the induced action of $H_j$ on the cotangent space on any of the fibers over $x_j$.
 The stabilizer $H_j$ is the trivial group exactly when $x_j$ is not in the branch locus of the $G$-cover.

 From now on, having a convention on the roots of unity (see Section \ref{notation}) we can naturally identify $G\setminus \{ 0\}$ with $I(BG)$, by associating $h_j$ with $H_j:= \langle h_j \rangle$ and $\psi_j(h_j):= \omega_{|\langle h_j \rangle|}$.
 Once the discrete data $h_1, \ldots, h_n$ are fixed, we can ask if the open and closed component of $\mathcal{M}_{h,n}(BG)$